-During the Main Phase, you can tap an untapped Agent you control and discard a Spell card from your hand or field of that Agent’s suit to draw 1 card.
-(Jokers can not dig, since they lack an inherent suit.)
+During the Main Phase, you can tap an untapped Agent you control and discard 1 card from your hand of that Agent’s suit to draw 1 card.
+The Jokers can discard a card of any suit to dig.

 When you control 3 Agents of a specific composition, each of those Agents gains a Guild Bonus to their Power, which does not count against the 13 Rule.

 - Jack + Queen + King (multiple suits): +1